abalabokhin/Bg2Dorn/README.txt

 Thank you for reading!

+2.1- corrected typos
+   - tenses corrected
+   - some dialogued lines changed and improved - credit for this whole update goes to EekanImp!

 2.0- added bodhi abduction
    - added epilogues
    - added voiced lines
    - minor dialogue alterations

-1.1- minor corrections to d. files
+1.2- minor corrections to d. files
    - corrected missing tildes on reply commands

+1.1- new code for the mod, thanks to WhiteAgnus!

+1.0- mod release